-Both petitions were launched in 2019 and called for the Brexit process to be postponed in order to allow a public inquiry to take place into the process of the 2016 referendum on EU membership.
+The first two petitions were launched in the 2017-2019 Parliament and called for a public inquiry to take place into the process of the 2016 referendum on EU membership.
 The first of these also called for Brexit to be halted pending the public inquiry.

 Petition 241848 ran for six months between March 2019 and September 2019 and received 111,918 signatures.
 It stated: